Joining the Morris Education Trust

 The Morris Education Trust (MET) became formally constituted as a multi-academy trust on 31 October 2016.
-The Trust has been built on the successful track record of Impington Village College (IVC), identified in 2017 as a consistently high performing school and one of the strongest non-selective schools in the country for student progress.
+The Trust has been built on the successful track record of Impington Village College and Impington International Sixth Form (IVC), identified in 2017 as a consistently high performing school and one of the strongest non-selective schools in the country for student progress.

 The Trust has established a teaching school alliance (TSA), called the Morris Teaching School Alliance.
 Morris TSA is working closely with other alliances in the area, CASSA, Anglian Gateway and the Lark to establish a new network of TSAs, called ‘Nucleus’ to work with primary, secondary and special schools across the Eastern region.

 Witchford Village College (WVC) joined the MET in April 2017 and is working closely with key staff from across the Trust in order to secure improvements.

 The Trust was also successful in its application to the DfE to open a special free school for children with autism, The Cavendish School.
 This will cater for Cambridgeshire children from Year 3 to Year 13 who currently cannot be provided for in the state sector in the county.
 It is set to open in September 2021.

 In addition MET has been approved as an academy sponsor which means the MET has been judged to have the capacity and capability to support schools needing more specific and dedicated improvement.